Talks & Education

 Rebecca Tucker is an award winning jeweller and lapidary who studied her craft at Birmingham School of Jewellery, before joining prestigious manufacturers C.W Sellors Fine Jewellery, the leading representatives of British gemstones within the jewellery industry.

-From a young age, Rebecca has had a passion for antique jewellery, in particular Whitby Jet.
-Her eager and dedicated research as well as her fortunate position within the heart of Whitby’s Jet industry has meant she has become a leading authority on the subject, a title which has seen her appear on various documentaries for the BBC, ITV and Channel 4, as well as a regular conference and after-dinner speaker and lecturer around the UK and USA.
+From a young age, Rebecca has had a passion for antique jewellery, in particular Whitby jet.
+Her eager and dedicated research as well as her fortunate position within the heart of Whitby’s Jet industry has meant she has become a leading authority on the subject, a title which has seen her appear on various documentaries for the BBC, ITV, Channel 4 and Channel 5, as well as a regular conference and after-dinner speaker and lecturer around the UK and USA.
 Rebecca has also written many articles for magazines, newspapers and online sources.

 Her biggest achievement so far is as curator for the Museum of Whitby Jet, where her research, knowledge and passion has created the only dedicated museum of its kind, promoting education and recognition for one of history’s oldest and most unique gemstones.